Optimal SQLite settings for Django

 PRAGMA mmap_size = 134217728

-Stolen this from the Rails SQLite settings.
+Stolen from Rails SQLite settings.

 This is the maximum number of bytes of the database file that will be accessed using memory-mapped I/O